sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 ## Fan Support Event #9 - Congratulatory Flower Stands
 We sent a congratulatory flower stand to welcome IU back to Singapore.
-In addition, we also open to allow international fan clubs to send their congratulatory flower stands.
+In addition, we also allowed international fan clubs to send their congratulatory flower stands.
-These flower stands were being placed backstage for IU to see, and subsequently displayed at the venue foyer for Singaenas to see.
+These flower stands were placed backstage for IU, and subsequently displayed at the venue foyer for Singaenas.
 We would like to thank the various fan clubs from Taiwan, China, Malaysia, Korea, Argentina, and Canada for showing their support in Singapore!
 <br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/posts/1450929365082473){:target="_blank"}</i>